UWGB Life's a Lab Camp (FULL)

 Resident campers check-in June 12th.
 Commuter campers check-in June 13th.

-- Fees: $249 for commuter day campers; $459 for campers who live on campus
+- Fees: $289 for commuter day campers (includes 3 lunches); $489 for campers who live on campus

-Each day campers will spend their mornings in UW-Green Bay's state-of- the art science labs for anatomy and physiology classes.
+Campers will spend half of their day in UW-Green Bay's state-of- the art science labs for anatomy and physiology classes.
 Campers will experience hands-on science including but not limited to sheep hearts and brain dissection, patellar/Achilles reflex testing, cat muscle and vascular dissection, iWorx reflex testing lab and muscle contraction/fatigue.
 These classes will be taught by UW-Green Bay faculty member Amanda Nelson and her team, from the UW-Green Bay Human Biology Department.

-In the afternoons the team from Bellin College have coordinated on-site tours for campers to observe and encounter an array of health science professions including the following fields: oncology, radiology, sports medicine, physical therapy, research, EMT, paramedics and trauma flight services.
+On the other half of the day, the team from Bellin College have coordinated community site tours for campers to observe and encounter an array of health science professions including the following fields: oncology, radiology, sports medicine, physical therapy, research, EMT, paramedics and trauma flight services.
 In addition, the new Bellin College high tech simulation and radiology labs will provide opportunities for practicing skills learned in the science labs.